Unior Euro17 Review

 Ergonomically, the Euro17 performed relatively well among the tools we tested.
 The smooth plastic frame provides a comfortable surface for the palm, and each wrench on the tool is long enough to reach bolts that are recessed or in tight places.
 Its shape and construction kept it from ranking among our top ergonomic scorers.
 During high-torque operations, the plastic frame tends to flex torsionally, and the 3 x 2 1/4 body is slightly too short and wide to fit perfectly in the palm.
 Comparatively, the slightly longer and narrower body of the Crankbrothers F15 fits the palm well and provides great leverage.

 Our testers found that the Euro17's chain breaker was its best ergonomic feature.
 The valve tool threads into the underside of the chain breaker to provide leverage for your left hand while the body of the tool provides leverage for the right hand.
-Compared to the Pedros Rx Micro-20 and the Lezyne RAP-21 CO2, which have small flaps for the left hand when breaking a chain, the Euro17 provided a great experience.
+Compared to the tools that use small flaps as handles for the left hand when breaking a chain, the Euro17 provided a great experience.

 Coming in at 174 grams, the Euro17 is far from the lightest tool we tested, but with wrenches that fit seamlessly into its smooth plastic frame, it fits comfortably in a jersey or bib pocket.
 Unlike the Lezyne RAP-21 CO2 and the Park Tool I-Beam 3, the body of the Euro17 doesn't have any bulging tools or awkward shapes that make it uncomfortable to ride with.

 Riders who are hunting for the most lightweight setup will want to opt for something less bulky.
-The ToPeak Ninja 16+ tips the scales at just 93 grams with just one less function than the Euro17, and the easy-to-use Specialized EMT Pro weighs only 106 grams.
+The ToPeak Ninja 16+ tips the scales at just 93 grams with just one less function than the Euro17.

 Ease of Use